 In their book on belonging for people with profound intellectual and multiple disabilities, Nind and Strnadová (2020) bring together accounts from researchers with a readiness to push the boundaries on inclusion.
 McCormack (2020) used a life story approach which, working with families and technology, she was able to do inclusively and accessibly.
 Tilley et al. (2020) enabled a profoundly disabled participant to deposit her life story material in an archive of the lives of people with intellectual disabilities by working with this individual alongside her family, practitioners, academics, archivists and solicitors.
 Goodwin (2020), while making no claims to doing research inclusively, used a creative art installation – ‘golden tent’ – to provide an immersive environment for staff and pupils to ‘be’ together, while Warwick (2020) supported a person with profound intellectual and multiple disabilities to use a wearable camera to shift the gaze of the research to her gaze and to see the meaning in her activity from her (literal) perspective.
 This is an eclectic assortment of examples that show inclusivity at different levels of granularity – from design issues to micro methods.
 What they have in common is the researchers’ determination that the life experiences of people with profound intellectual disabilities merit our efforts to seek to understand and share them.
 Their research was ‘on’ persons in this group but always seeking to be alongside them, appreciating that they can contribute significantly to research outcomes.

 For some researchers, including people with profound intellectual and multiple disabilities is a creative endeavor of opening ourselves up to be surprised by things we would otherwise have missed (Goodwin 2020), being willing to use mediated approaches (Cluley 2016).
 People’s capabilities have been revealed through their laughter in research (Brigg et al. 2016; Johnson, et al. 2012) and their responses to music and other art forms (Macpherson et al. 2016; Vorhaus 2016; Warwick 2020).
 Ethnographers working with people with profound intellectual disabilities use careful observations to allow the person to ‘speak’ for themself (Watson 2020).
 Interpretation is handled so the reader can see what the researcher saw when they were with the person with profound disabilities.
 Researchers check their interpretation of communications, situations, and cultures with people who know the person well (see also Ware 2004).
 Lyle (2019) argues that knowing someone with profound disabilities well requires being with them for two to five years.
 As with any inclusive research there are strong indications that long term immersion is beneficial or even necessary.

+This is a prompt to recognize the many practical and ethical risks in doing research inclusively with people with profound intellectual and multiple disabilities.
+Inevitably, we warn against attempts from under-skilled researchers or researchers working in time-pressured conditions.
+We advise critical pauses to pose the difficult questions about whether this really is the way to proceed, whether process is really ‘being with’ and ‘standing with’, and whether an interpretation that stands up to scrutiny.
+But we must not let risk-aversion paralyze us and prevent positive risk-taking and possibility thinking (see Seale, Nind & Simmons 2013).

 Small story 4